Super-Protocol/docs/testnet/CLI/Guides/python-script.md

 ## Prepare the solution

-Before running your solution on Super Protocol you need to pack, encrypt and upload it to a storage.
+Before running your own solution on Super Protocol, you need to pack, encrypt and upload it to a storage.

 First of all, run the following command in the directory where you placed the CLI file to generate the signing key: